nknorg/nkn/README.md

 ### NAT traversal and port forwarding

-Most likely your node is behind a router and does not have a public IP address.
-By default, `nknd` will try to detect if your router supports UPnP or NAT-PMP protocol, and if success, it will try to set up port forwarding automatically.
+By default, `nknd` will try to detect if your node is behind a router and if your router supports UPnP or NAT-PMP protocol, and if success, it will try to set up port forwarding automatically.
 You can add `--no-nat` flag when starting nknd OR add `"NAT": false` in `config.json` to disable automatic port forwarding.
-If your router does not support such protocol, you **have to** setup port forwarding on your router for port 30001 as well as **all** other ports specified in `config.json` (30001-30005 by default), otherwise other nodes cannot establish connections to you and you will **NOT** be able to mine token even though your node can still run and sync blocks.
+If your router does not support such protocol, you **have to** setup port forwarding on your router for port 30001 as well as **all** other ports specified in `config.json` (30001-30005 by default), otherwise other nodes cannot establish connections to you and you will **NOT** be able to earn mining rewards even though your node can still run and sync blocks.

 When setting up port forwarding, public port needs to be the same as private port mapped to your node.
 For example, you should map port 30001 on your